tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-openshift-aro-aks-setup-guide.md

 *This step allows pods running under these service accounts to use the `privileged` SCC, which may be required for some TIBCO Platform components.*

-## Step 9: (Optional) Configure Observability
+## Step 9: Configure Observability

-Note 1: Optional because if you already have your observability stack we can configure to use yours.
+Note 1: This is optional because if you already have your observability stack we can configure to use yours.
 For logs and traces DP needs Elastic.
 For metrics DP needs prometheus